kalleli/launchpad/README.md

 ansible-playbook setup_nodeset_node.yml -i hosts.yml --ask-become
 ´´´
 If its the first time you ssh into the node it will ask you to confirm the fingerprint, simply answer yes.

-## Support
-For now I would only recommend using this repo with Debian and x64 systems.

 ## For newbies
 * Uncomment: If the character # appears on a line the rest of the text on that line is ignored.
 If the documentation tells you to uncomment a line, it means you should remove the first occurence of #.